-Audemars Piguet’s independence and avant-garde spirit has enraptured us for so many generations and permeates through so many of the house’s collections.
+Audemars Piguet’s spirit of rebellion and avant-gardism has enraptured us for so many generations and permeates through so many of the house’s collections.
 The Royal Oak is a story told many times over, so we won’t repeat it again.
 Less told – but of equally great significance – is the birth of the female version of the Royal Oak in 1976, a watch that sparked the first-ever conversation about gender in watchmaking.
 The female Royal Oak proved that women’s timepieces didn’t have to be minuscule, secret or dressed up in diamonds.
 It also proved the Royal Oak wasn’t hyper-masculine or reserved only for men.
 And to everyone’s surprise in the ’70s, the designer behind it all was a female watchmaker: Jacqueline Dimier.

 Women in watchmaking is a subject broached from time to time, often ending with the same lament, “Why aren’t there more interesting ladies’ timepieces, more complications, and why aren’t there more women at the top in the watchmaking industry?”